 - Industrial motor control

-If the manufacturer specifies DC fault protection, Type B removes ambiguity and future-proofs the install.
+If the equipment manufacturer specifies Type B protection, or smooth DC leakage is part of the circuit risk, Type B removes ambiguity and helps keep the install compliant.

 Installer-Ready Type B RCDs & Boards

-Below are installer-ready Type B options used on real EV, heat pump and renewable installs.
-These include standalone Type B RCDs for dedicated circuits, plus pre-configured consumer units designed to simplify compliance and reduce on-site wiring time.
+If you need a Type B RCD for an EV charger, solar PV system, heat pump or inverter-driven circuit, these are the kinds of products installers typically specify.
+The range includes standalone Type B RCDs for dedicated circuits, plus pre-configured consumer units designed to simplify compliance and reduce on-site wiring time.

 Standalone Type B RCDs